Illinois Compiled Statutes

 authority shall provide the number of applications for ballots

-in each precinct, the total number of ballots and absentee
+in each precinct, the total number of ballots and vote by mail

 ballots counted in each precinct for each political subdivision